rhodyrstats/basic_stats/README.md

 Same results, two different ways to approach.
 Take a look at the help (e.g. `?t.test`) for more details on other types of t-tests (e.g. paired, one-tailed, etc.)

 ### ANOVA
-ANOVA can get involved quickly and I haven't done them since my last stats class, so I'm not the best to talk about these, but the very basics require fitting a model and wrapping that ins `aov` function.
+ANOVA can get involved quickly and I haven't done them since my last stats class, so I'm not the best to talk about these, but the very basics require fitting a model and wrapping that in the `aov` function.
 In the [Getting More Help section](#getting-more-help) I provide a link that would be a good first start for you ANOVA junkies.
-For todays lesson though, lets look at the simple case of a one-vay analysis of variance and check if reference class results in differences in our chlorophyll
+For today's lesson though, lets look at the simple case of a one-vay analysis of variance and check if reference class results in differences in our chlorophyll

 ```r